 Style-wise, the ‘Finland Toile’ wallpaper is a playful, Nordic take on Toile de Jouy with playful modern Nordic illustrations.
 ‘Toile’ is a decorating pattern with a white or off-white background, featuring detailed patterns, oftentimes pastoral themes like picnics or flovers.

-Feathr’s web shop advertises colorways for Finland Toile in “Green is Good”, “Don’t See Red”, “It’s Not Black & White” and “Trade War Blues”.
+Feathr’s web shop advertises colourways for Finland Toile in “Green is Good”, “Don’t See Red”, “It’s Not Black & White” and “Trade War Blues”.
 Feathr insists this particular design is available free to Presidents all over the world.
-Presidents tend to have large residents, so if you have friends in high places, give that offer a go, and let us know if Feathr is good for their word in the comments below.
+Presidents tend to have large residencies, so if you have friends in high places, give that offer a go, and let us know if Feathr is good for their word in the comments below.

 After all, in Finland, we appreciate honesty.
 That gives us the chance to ask ourselves whether we believe Finland’s recent governments have been truly committed to any of the wonderful things discussed here.

 With 3.3 million saunas for a population of 5.3 million, sauna is a Finnish national obsession.
 It’s about more than just warming up on cold days.
 Sauna’s are usually naked and sometimes communal: they represent the stripping away of hierarchy, artifice and gimmicks to show what is really true.
 Underneath, we’re all just the same.

 There’s an old Finnish saying: “let every flower bloom.”
 And they do: across a range of different surveys – including the 2016 Social Progress Index and the Legatum Prosperity Index – the Finns often lead the pack for being socially progressive and tolerant, except for the absurd exceptions, like forcing sterilization on transgendered people.